-- The concrete sidewalk quantity includes new sidewalk within bulb-out locations, missing segments, and 50% of all existing sidewalk assumed to need replacement to meet ADA compliance.
-The concrete sidewalk pricing also includes the cost for the roadway excavations for the proposed bulb-out locations.
-The curb and gutter pricing includes the cost for new curb and gutter and the removal of the existing curb and gutter. - The median curb pricing includes the cost for the roadway excavation for the new medians. - The hot mix asphalt pricing includes the cost for a 2" cold plane of the existing HMA. - The landscaping/irrigation pricing accounts for the costs for the vegetation and irrigation necessary for the areas.
+- The concrete sidewalk quantity includes new sidewalk within bulb-out locations, missing segments, and 30% of all existing sidewalk assumed to need replacement to meet ADA compliance.
+An audit will need to be performed to ensure all pedestrian paths and facilities are ADA compliant.
+The concrete sidewalk pricing also includes the cost for the roadway excavations for the proposed bulb-out locations. - The curb and gutter pricing includes the cost for new curb and gutter and the removal of the existing curb and gutter. - The median curb pricing includes the cost for the roadway excavation for the new medians. - The hot mix asphalt pricing includes the cost for a 2" cold plane of the existing HMA. - The landscaping/irrigation pricing accounts for the costs for the vegetation and irrigation necessary for the areas.
 This price does not include any new trees.
 Trees were separated out of the landscaping/irrigation item and are a stand-alone item. - It is assumed that Right of Way will not need to be acquired.
 The cost estimate matrix has been developed to easily determine the construction costs of the individual elements or an entire street.